Skip to content

 • Reduced focus and executive function

-• Increased risk of high blood pressure, heart attack, and stroke
+• Higher risk of high blood pressure, heart attack & stroke

 • Greater likelihood of weight gain and obesity